Alectriciti/comfyui-adaptiveprompts/README.md

 ## Randomized Lora Weights
-A neat trick you can do is create a wildcard as the weight of a lora.
-This means you can establish randomized lora weights.
+A neat trick i've been using for awhile is placing a weighted wildcard as the weight of a lora. ```<lora:cool_lora:__weight__>``` Like this.
+This is a useful way to establish randomized lora weights.
 This works well if you're using [Lora Tag Loader](#Links).
+And it works even better now with the Normalize Lora Tags node.

 rlow.txt:
 ```